Tradutor

 Blonde - Marilyn Monroe - Movie - English

-The film took 12 years to produce and Andrew Dominik was the chosen director.
-The fiction of the book is worth the genesis of the movie, but is a libertarian fiction based on the life of Marilyn Monroe worth the argument of a movie with her name?
-Realizing that the film shocked half the world and defending it by saying that deep down what is in the film is not quite what happened?
+The film took 12 years to produce.
+Andrew Dominik was the chosen director.
+The fiction of the book is worth to be the genesis of the movie, but is a libertarian fiction based on the life of Marilyn Monroe worth the argument of a movie with her name?
+Realizing that the film shocked half the world and defending it by saying that, deep down, what is in the film is not quite what happened?
 It could even pass, the argument rambles on, inventing events, creating scenes of extreme madness, but as long as the author of this film doesn't do it on behalf of Marilyn Monroe.
-It is an unrealistic version where the insanity of the director who is the screenwriter is confused with Marilyn's struggle to scare away her demons and above all our subjugation to unbearable scenes.
-He abuses Marilyn, and he abuses all of us who love the actress a timeless celebrity.
-It is a disgraceful, misogynistic, humiliating, inhumane, merciless, deplorable film of a screaming low level.
-You can be sure that the words I felt like writing are much more graphic than low level.
+It is an unrealistic version where the insanity of the director, who is the screenwriter, is confused with Marilyn's struggle to scare away her demons and above all, our subjugation to unbearable scenes.
+He abuses Marilyn, and he abuses all of us who love the actress — a timeless celebrity.
+It is a disgraceful, misogynistic, humiliating, inhumane, merciless, deplorable film — of a screaming low level.
+You can be sure that the words I felt like writing are much more graphic than “low level”.
 What the film does is try to trivialize and trample on the memory of a diva who is not among us to defend herself.
 An attack on the integrity of her name.

-I think it could be a good movie if there was a different approach from the director and of course to remove some unreal and insane scenes.
-I can start with what I liked, which was little Ana de Armas' performance, which is amazing.
-The cinematography is also good, the color change, the scene where Joe DiMaggio gets enraged and climbs the stairs, and little else it was a pain to see the movie through to the end.
+I think it would be a good movie if there was a different approach from the director and, of course, the removal of some unreal and insane scenes.
+I start with what I liked, which was little: Ana de Armas' performance, which was amazing, the cinematography was also good with the changes of color and the scene where Joe DiMaggio gets enraged and climbs the stairs, and little else.
+It was painful to see the movie through to the end.

 The case of abortions is another completely unreal theme in the film.
 Marilyn Monroe is the only woman who is just a few months pregnant with the "Massive Attack" baby in her belly.
 It was shocking to see how he portrayed them, propagating a cruel and insensitive image giving real shape to the babies she aborts.
 The scene where she thinks she's done well when she's getting a standing ovation for a movie is unprecedentedly evil.
 How was he able to get those thoughts into her head?
 There were indeed many miscarriages in Marilyn's life, she suffered from endometriosis, lost many spontaneously, and had an ectopic pregnancy.
 With age and her marriage, when she finally felt good about her life, she wanted to have a family, but she couldn't.
 The director's approach was horrible and shocking, a tragic “mise-en-scène” — the speech, the excessive blood, the blame… (if she was forced to in the first one, what's her fault?)